-Historically, in 2008, a German named Gunter Mai surprised the entire cycling world by manufacturing the lightest road bike ever, weighed at just under 3.2 kg.
+Historically, in 2008, a German named Gunter Mai surprised the entire cycling world by manufacturing the lightest road bike ever, weighing just under 3.2 kg.
 In his succeeding model, he brought its weight down to roughly 2.8kg.
 And Mai reportedly logged over 20,000km on the bike in its first two years.
-Since then, lightest world road bikes have been built by different companies with weighs down to 2.7 kg!
+Since then, lightweight road bikes have been built by different companies with a weight down to 2.7 kg!

-If you want to build your own lightest road bike, it is essential that you choose the most appropriate frame from the beginning.
+If you want to build your own lightweight bike, it is essential that you choose the most appropriate frame from the beginning.
 Ask yourself a few questions below to figure out what frame will be right for you.

 - Concerned only about improving fitness (medium to long rides)?